JSumanth/ICDB/README.md

-This is a Django project called ICDB, the Internet Car Database, which is a database of cars exposed through a REST API.
+This is a Django project called Internet Car DB, the Internet Car Database, which is a database of cars exposed through a REST API.

 The API is currently able to create and list cars using JSON representations.